dograga/gcp-cost-solution/cost-recommendation/README.md

 ## Features

+- **Flexible Scope**: Run at project, folder, or organization level
-- **Multi-Project Support**: Automatically discovers and processes all accessible GCP projects
+- **Multi-Project Support**: Automatically discovers and processes all projects within the specified scope
 - **All Recommender Types**: By default, collects ALL available recommendation types from GCP (30+ types)
 - **Comprehensive Coverage**: Includes recommendations for:
   - Compute Engine (VMs, disks, IPs, commitments, machine types)